learn-co-curriculum/java-method-parameters/README.md

 }
 ```

 In the above code, we created a new method called `cook()`.
-Let's look at the
+Let's take a
-method header a little closer of this method:
+closer look at this method header:

 ![method-header](https://curriculum-content.s3.amazonaws.com/java-mod-1/methods-with-parameters/method-header-parameters.png)